AI-Stuff/layered/README.md

 | Sigmoid | 1 / (1 + exp(-x)) | ![Sigmoid](image/sigmoid.png) |
 | Softmax | exp(x) / sum(exp(x)) | ![Softmax](image/softmax.png) |

-### Weight Initialization
+### Step 3: Weight Initialization

 The weight matrices of the network are handed to algorithms like backpropagation, gradient decent and weight decay.
 If the initial weights of a neural network would be zero, no activation would be passed to the deeper layers.
 So we start with random values sampled from a normal distribution.

 ```python
 from layered.network import Matrices